 - Metabolomics.
 Metabolomics is the measurement of small molecules in biological fluids and tissues and is a cornerstone of Dr. Lanza's research.
 Mass spectrometry is used as an analytical tool for measuring isotopic enrichment in amino acids, glucose and lipids.
 Incorporation or dilution of stable isotopes provides unique opportunities for evaluating glucose, amino acid and lipid kinetics in humans in vivo.
 Dr. Lanza is the director of the Metabolomics Core facility at Mayo Clinic, which specializes in these measurements as well as qualitative and quantitative metabolomics.

 Significance to patient care

-Through his preclinical studies and translational studies in humans, Dr. Lanza aims to uncover novel therapeutic strategies and underlying mechanisms to help prevent the progression from prediabetes to diabetes, as well as prevent metabolic abnormalities that are hallmarks of aging.
+Through his preclinical studies and translational studies in humans, Dr. Lanza aims to uncover novel therapeutic strategies and underlying mechanisms to help prevent the progression from prediabetes to diabetes, as well as prevent metabolic abnormalities and physical deterioration that are hallmarks of aging.